starvagrant/toh/toh.markdown/adreamadanceaconfession.md

 "Ah... a favorite.
 A bit of a rarity in the states.
 Well the Midwest anyway."

-Creed disappear, and returned with a small glass, which he seemed to down all at once.
+Creed disappeared, and returned with a small glass, which he seemed to down all at once.

 "Careful," Electra warned.
 "You might choke."

 "I wouldn't bet on it.
 Well, I feel invincible.
 I mean," he took his place back on the wodden floor after grabbing two pillows off the sofa, "It's never been like this before.
 I didn't know I could...
 I'm all twisted for words.
 I don't understand."

 "There's nothing to understand.
 It's sex.
 A variation of a dance started hundred of millions of years ago, and engraved into our very existence.
-Sometimes the human brain just makes it more complicated.
-It doesn't quite just bubble to the surface like the scent of an animal in heat.
-But you coax it in the right way."
+Sometimes the human brain just makes it more complicated."

-"And you know all the steps.
+"But you know all the steps.
 It's just there."

-"Befpre we're born, I think.
-Certainly well before puberty."
+"Before we're born, I think."

 "You sound very convinced."

-"If you have any honesty and power of observation, you notice the effects of your parents.
-Huh..." she sighed.
+"Well, certainly before puberty."
+She sighed.
 "Daddy's girl."

 "Oh?"

-"Don't bring this up when I'm not launching into a post-coital confession."

-"Done."

-"My father went to an American university to study cryptography.
-Until a trip back to Greece to see family ended up with him meeting my mother.
-She died before I was too young to remember, and my dad took a lot of military contract jobs, setting up secure communications.
-He was paid well, in part to keep him from being contracted by someone else.
-The only person he thought he could trust was me.
-From a very early age I received a great deal of attention and approval.
-More than I think healthy for a child.
-He taught me English, and cryptography.
-He built me from the ground up to be his companion.
-I was programming at 11."
+"Here comes the post-coital confession," she announced, though more to herself than Creed.

+"This going to be bad?"

+"No, no." she stroked his chin.
+"I just find good lovemaking a truth serum."

+"I'm up for a good story."

+Electra's held tilted back, and her eyes fixed at some point in the distance.
+It wasn't an easy memory to relate, but in the moment she wanted very much to tell it.
+"Mother died when I was very young.
+Father did cryptography for some military, though it was always difficult to figure out whose.
+A great deal of contracting work with people he never trusted.
+I was his only friend.
+But he couldn't relate to me in a girly way.
+So he taught me cryptography.
+I was programming at nine."

 "Huh, they you talk about him, I'm surprised not six."

 "You think he'd have carried a PC.
 But we moved unpredictably, and he worried about it getting lost in the shuffle.
 Laptops were available too, but even easier to lose.
 But he was a VIP.
 Access to a Unix Mainframe wasn't difficult.
-I got to program when the adminstrators were convinced I wouldn't run around and end up breaking anything.
-He kept me away good and tight.
+I got to program when I got stuch in his office which happened a lot.
 Frustrated by his employers, scared by the government, unable to talk about his passion, he needed me.
-But he was choking me.
-But those terminals... you could send mail through them.
-Depending on the system you might get out to the fledgling internet, though sometimes it was just university or miliatry employees.
-So in fact I had many friends.
-Friends I'd never met in person, but who I could talk to.
-It frightened me to death to talk about my personal problems.
-So it was always technical problems.
-Father was pleased with my progress.
-I was still so young, still able to ask that combination of tough and innocent questions possible of a child.
-Sometimes I'd ask something that stumped him that he had to riddle out for a few days.
-Then he'd come and reward me with whatever I wanted.
-Money was no obstacle.
-But I wanted friends.
-You can't buy those."

-"You can imagine the friction that happened when my teenage self wanted some independence.
-So here am I know, defensive of my independence while craving the approval of a male power figure."
-She shook her head.
-"I understand arousal.
-I don't understand why the act is a truth serum."

-"I'm sure it has it's reasons."

-"Well then, let me hear about your parents."
+But I needed a friend too, and you could send mail through those terminals.
+Might not even get to the internet... maybe just university or military employees.
+Had some good pen pals, but always anonymous.
+You can imagine what happened when I got older and wanted more independence."

+"Why are you telling me this?"

+"I don't know.
+I just feel safe with you.
+What about your parents?"

 "My parents?"